BIMSBbioinfo/guix-bimsb-nonfree/README.md

-If you are the author of software listed here as non-free, and you think that your software actually qualifies as free software, please feel free to contact me via email.
+If you are the author of software listed here as non-free, and you think that your software actually qualifies as free software, please feel free to contact us via email.

 # How to use